Thraka/SadRazor/PLAN.md

 - TemplateExecutor: orchestrates execution of compiled templates (instantiation, model wiring, ExecuteAsync) and applies targeted post-render normalizations (for example, reversing the single-space prefix that was injected to avoid C# preprocessor collisions so Markdown headers like `#` are not indented).
 - TemplateHelpers: small static utility methods for resolving file paths and providing a synchronous partial rendering helper used by the Authoring project and other callers (convenience plumbing for demos and quick authoring scenarios).
 - Authoring project: a separate Web-SDK project included to enable Razor tooling in editors (not part of runtime), containing sample templates, `_ViewImports` and example static usings so authors get intellisense and a comfortable authoring experience in VS Code.
+- SadRazor.CLI is a reusable tool to load model data from JSON/YML/XML files, apply them to templates, and output rendered content to files.

 ## Implementation Progress